How to Get Podcast Sponsors: What Brands Look for Today

 Even modest growth proves you are building something real.

-9. What Sponsors Want to See in Your First Pitch
+10. What Do Sponsors Want to See in Your First Pitch?

 Your pitch is your audition.
 Make it easy for sponsors to say yes by including everything they need to decide.